databrickslabs/pylint-plugin/README.md

 [[back to top](#databricks-labs-pylint-plugin)]

-### `E9700`: `spark-outside-function`
+### `C8915`: `spark-outside-function`

 Using spark outside the function is leading to untestable code.
 Do not use global spark object, pass it as an argument to the function instead, so that the function becomes testable in a CI/CD pipelines.

 [[back to top](#databricks-labs-pylint-plugin)]

+### `C8917`: `use-display-instead-of-show`

+Rewrite to display in a notebook: display(XXX).
+Use display() instead of show() to visualize the data in a notebook.

+[[back to top](#databricks-labs-pylint-plugin)]

-### `E9701`: `no-spark-argument-in-function`
+### `W8916`: `no-spark-argument-in-function`

 Function XXX is missing a 'spark' argument.
 Function refers to a global spark variable, which may not always be available.
 Pass the spark object as an argument to the function instead, so that the function becomes testable in a CI/CD pipelines.

-[[back to top](#databricks-labs-pylint-plugin)]

-### `E9702`: `use-display-instead-of-show`

-Rewrite to display in a notebook: display(XXX).
-Use display() instead of show() to visualize the data in a notebook.

 [[back to top](#databricks-labs-pylint-plugin)]